envfetch: Fetch environmental data over spatio-temporal geometries

 Name of the time column in

-to auto-select a time column of typelubridate::interval
+x.
+UseNULLto auto-select a time column of typelubridate::interval.
+Default is NULL.- .time_rep

 Specifies repeating time intervals for extraction.
 Default is

-.- init_gee
+NA.- init_gee

 A logical indicating whether to initialise Google Earth Engine within the function.
 Default is TRUE.